asbjornrasen/cptd-cli/README.md

-## **📦 Community Contributions Welcome: Add Your Command to CPTD CLI or propose Your Commands**

-🛠️ Developers are welcome to propose new commands for inclusion in the CPTD DSL CLI.
-If you have an idea that fits the philosophy of the tool, feel free to open an issue or submit a pull request.

-Best regards, CryptoProtos team.

----

 ## **CryptoProtos Todo DSL**

 CPTD-DSL is a high-level domain-specific language (HLD-DSL) that implements the Structured Task Declaration Model (STDM) for activity and goal management.
 It is designed for declarative representation of goals, subgoals, and operational units (tasks, habits, events) using a human-machine readable (HMR) syntax.